Avaiga/taipy-doc/docs/manuals/gui/callbacks.md

 In line 4, we check if the requested page is the "results" page and if there are no results yet to be shown.
-In that situation, the callback function returns "no_results", which is the name of the page that should be displayed instead.
+In that situation, the callback function returns "no_results", which is the name of the page that should be displayed instead of "results".

+Note that the `on_navigate` callback receives an additional optional parameter that holds the query parameters of the requested URL as a dictionary: the keys are the parameter names, and the values are set to the parameter values.
+See the documentation for the class `Gui^` for more information.